Amateur Radio and Scouting

 Beyond the Radio Merit Badge

 Amateur Radio directly relates to the Radio Merit Badge.
-The BSA National Radio Scouting Committee has elaborated how radio activities fit into other Scout requirements.
-There are relationships to Tiger, Wolf, Webelos (Engineer elective) and Arrow of Light in Cub Scouting.
+The BSA National Radio Scouting Committee has elaborated on how radio activities fit into other Scout requirements.
+There are relationships to Tiger, Wolf, Webelos (Engineer elective), and Arrow of Light in Cub Scouting.

-Radio experience and study also relates to the following merit badges:
+Radio experience and study also directly correspond to requirements in the following merit badges:

 • Aviation